Gayashaan/IT22353948Gaya/README.md

 </p>

 ### About Me :
-🎓I'm Gayashaan Krishnamoorthy, a self learning **Programmer** and love to learn new Technologies.
+I'm Gayashaan Krishnamoorthy, a self learning **Programmer** and love to learn new Technologies.
 I am also Pursuing my Bachelor in **Software Engineering**

 ---